Reichstag Fire Decree: Background

 Hitler had been appointed Chancellor of Germany only four weeks previously, on 30 January 1933, when he was invited by President von Hindenburg to lead a coalition government.
 Hitler's government had urged von Hindenburg to dissolve the Reichstag and to call elections for 5 March.

 On the evening of 27 February 1933—six days before the parliamentary election—fire broke out in the Reichstag chambers.
-While the exact circumstances of the fire remain unclear to this day, what is clear is that Hitler and his supporters quickly capitalized on the fire as a means by which to catalyse their consolidation of power.
-Hitler almost immediately blamed the Communist Party of Germany (KPD) for causing the blaze, and believed the fire would result in more Germans supporting the Nazis.
+While the exact circumstances of the fire remain unclear to this day, what is clear is that Hitler and his supporters capitalised quickly on the fire to consolidate their power.
+Hitler almost immediately blamed the Communist Party of Germany (KPD) for causing the blaze, and believed the fire would result in increased support for the Nazis.
 According to Rudolf Diels, Hitler was heard shouting through the fire "these sub-humans do not understand how the people stand at our side.
 In their mouse-holes, out of which they now want to come, of course they hear nothing of the cheering of the masses."

-Seizing on the burning of the Reichstag building as the supposed opening salvo in a communist uprising, the Nazis were able to throw millions of Germans into a convulsion of fear at the threat of communist terror.
+The Nazis framed the burning of the Reichstag building as an opening salvo in a communist uprising, capitalizing on the fear of communism commonly held across German society.
 The official account stated:

 The burning of the Reichstag was intended to be the signal for a bloody uprising and civil war.
 Large-scale pillaging in Berlin was planned for as early as four o'clock in the morning on Tuesday.
 It has been determined that starting today throughout Germany acts of terrorism were to begin against prominent individuals, against private property, against the lives and safety of the peaceful population, and general civil war was to be unleashed…

 Within hours of the fire, dozens of Communists had been thrown into jail.
 The next day, officials in the Prussian Ministry of the Interior, which was led by Hermann Göring, discussed ways to provide legal cover for the arrests.
 Ludwig Grauert, the chief of the Prussian state police, proposed an emergency presidential decree under Article 48 of the Weimar Constitution, which gave the president the power to take any measure necessary to protect public safety without the consent of the Reichstag.
 It would have suspended most civil liberties under the pretence of preventing further Communist violence.
 There had already been discussions within the Cabinet about enacting such measures.
 Justice Minister Franz Gürtner, a member of the Nazis' coalition partner, the German National People's Party (DNVP), had actually brought a draft decree before the cabinet on the afternoon of 27 February.